Giancarlo Stanton Player Props: Yankees vs. Braves

-On Monday, Giancarlo Stanton (.225 batting average in his past 10 games, with two doubles, three home runs, five walks and six RBI) and the New York Yankees play the Atlanta Braves, whose starting pitcher will be Max Fried.
-First pitch is at 7:20 PM ET.
+The New York Yankees and Giancarlo Stanton, who went 0-for-2 last time out, battle Bryce Elder and the Atlanta Braves at Truist Park, Tuesday at 7:20 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Marlins.
+He had a hitless showing in his most recent game (0-for-2) against the Braves.

 Giancarlo Stanton Game Info & Props vs. the Braves